grants738/fluctus/README.md

 ## Introduction

 This package provides the ability to create beautiful waves with the use of the HTML canvas element.
-Fluctus uses vanilla JS to and is super lightweight.
+Fluctus uses vanilla JS and is super lightweight.

 ## Quick Start